wonghongkeat/TGC-frontEnd-assignment1/README.md

 # Credits

 ## Image
-All photos from the website are contributed from the coach himself.
+All photos from the website were contributed from the coach himself.

-All pictures and logos from the website are searched and sourced from google image.
+All pictures and logos from the website were searched and sourced from google image.

 ## Content
 All Content and information on the website are contributed by the coach himself.